Genivia/ugrep/README.md

 Ugrep is like grep, but faster, user-friendly, and equipped with must-have features.
 Ugrep's speed and features beat grep, ripgrep, silver searcher, ack, sift, etc.

+New **ugrep-indexer** to accelerate search with file system indexing.
+Visit [GitHub ugrep-indexer](https://github.com/Genivia/ugrep-indexer) for details.

 The ugrep tools include the following powerful commands:
 - **ug** for interactive use with a .ugrep configuration file with your preferences located in the working directory or home directory (run 'ug --save-config' to create a .ugrep file you can edit)
 - **ug+** for interactive use, also searches pdfs, documents, e-books, image metadata